JsBergbau/MiTemperature2/docker/README.md

 #Usage:

-## Building the docker image from base image (base image based on stretch + python 3.
+## Building the docker image from base image (base image based on stretch + python 3)

-I published the base image in docker hub xavierrrr/xrrzero:stretchpython3.7
+I published this base image as xavierrrr/xrrzero:stretchpython3.7 in dockerhub.

 ```
 docker built -t mitemperature2localimage .